Jachimo/obstagtools/README.md

 ```
 ### Scripting Examples

-Add a tag to all Markdown (`*.md`) files in a specified directory, recursively, that are newer than a specified file:
+Example: add some tags to all Obsidian Markdown (`*.md`) files,
+starting in a specified directory, recursively,
+that are newer than a specified file:

 ```shell
 find ~/MyVault.obs/ \